djl/mulder/README.markdown

 SETUP
 -----

-Mulder reads from a YAML config file called `~/.mulder`.
-Each section of this file corresponds to a single backup.
+Mulder reads from a YAML config file `~/.config/mulder/config.yaml`.
+Each hash/dictionary corresponds to a single backup.

 ### Backup settings